typhonshambo/A-Advance-Discord-Music-Bot-With-Filters-and-Radio../README.md

+# Advanced discord Music Bot

 An advanced Music Bot, with 30+ Radio Stations, with capability of filters, like Bassboost, Nightcore, etc. and reaction interactivity.
 Based on ytdl-core with discord.js Guide Handler.
 With ideas from eritislami

-### **IMPORTANT!**

-If you decide to use this Bot, [check out this Github repo first](https://github.com/navaneethkm004/Music-Bot-With-Filters) cause this is the same exact Bot with standard Discord/Unicode Emojis, which means that you can just simply use it instantly without changing the emojis!

 #### Commands: